Vacation rentals in Three Rivers

 Conscious Nest Riverfront Retreat No.3

 Embrace nature in this beautiful river front Architectural Getaway!
-Nestled amongst the foothills of the Sequoia National Park ( and is only a short 10 minute drive to the park entrance & downtown three rivers!) with breathtaking views of the Kaweah River, are the Conscious Nest Retreats.
+Nestled amongst the foothills of the Sequoia National Park ( and it is only a short 10 minute drive to the park entrance & downtown three rivers! ) with breathtaking views of the Kaweah River, are the Conscious Nest Retreats.
 We combine the comforts of home with the wonders of the wild~ Our spaces are designed to feel authentic and rooted in the energy of the ancient Sequoias trees 🌲

 RiverView Artist Retreat, FreeTesla/EV Charging#2

-Nestled along the serene banks of the Kaweah River, this refined retreat offers an effortless blend of natural beauty and understated luxury.
+Nestled along the serene banks of the Kaweah River, this refined retreat offers an effortless blend of natural beauty and understated luxury!
 Located just minutes from the entrance to Sequoia National Park, it’s a secluded riverside sanctuary designed for those who appreciate both elegance and nature in perfect harmony.

 Popular amenities for Three Rivers vacation rentals